apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 | `properties` | Object | Yes | This is an object mapping each field key <br/>to its specification. |
 | `required` | String | No | An array of field keys that are required. |

-:::note
+:::note Input schema differences

-Even though the structure of the Actor input schema is similar to JSON schema, there are a few important differences.
-Therefore, we cannot guarantee that JSON schema tooling will work correctly on input schema documents.
+Even though the structure of the Actor input schema is similar to JSON schema, there are some important differences.
+We cannot guarantee that JSON schema tooling will work on input schema documents.
 For precise technical understanding of the matter, feel free to browse the code of the [@apify/input_schema](https://github.com/apify/apify-shared-js/tree/master/packages/input_schema/src) package.

 :::